riverqueue/river/docs/README.md

   - [Subscriptions] to queue activity and statistics, providing easy hooks for telemetry like logging and metrics.

+  - [Test helpers] to verify that jobs are inserted as expected.

   - [Transactional job completion] to guarantee job completion commits with other changes in a transaction.